AI-Hypercomputer/xpk/docs/usage/clusters.md

   * `--flex`

 ## Provisioning Super-slicing clusters
-To create a cluster with Super-slicing support (e.g. for Trillium), use the `--super-slicing` flag.
+To create a cluster with Super-slicing support, use the `--super-slicing` flag.
 You also need to specify the number of cubes using `--num-cubes` (alias for `--num-slices`).

 **Prerequisites:**
-*   Have valid Cluster Director reservations for the TPU resources.
+*   Have valid Cluster Director reservations for the TPU resources supporting Super-slicing.

 **Example Usage:**